Chevrolet Spark manuals

 Other materials:

-NOTE: When performing configuration, it is necessary to read the vehicle specification information from the rear body control module (RBCM) before replacing it.
-Connect the M-MDS to the vehicle and perform vehicle identification before removing the rear body control module (RBCM).
-T ...
+NOTE: When performing configuration, it is necessary to read the vehicle specification information from the front body control module (FBCM) before replacing it.
+Connect the M-MDS to the vehicle and perform vehicle identification before removing the front body control module (FBCM). ...

 © 2016-2026 Copyright www.mcx5.org